OpenFn/miraclefeet-india/README.md

 # MiracleFeet India Integration
 OpenFn integration between CAST custom app and MF Global Salesforce system.
+See the main [MiracleFeet Repo](https://github.com/OpenFn/Miracle-Feet/) for more on other Salesforce integrations.

 This integration is live on the OpenFn.org `MiracleFeet India` project.